 A House of Commons Library Briefing Paper examining trends in litter and the policy and legislation in place to address litter problems in England.
 Information for Wales, Scotland and Northern Ireland is also included.Jump to full report >>

+Litter is perhaps one of the most significant low-level environmental crimes affecting the UK.
 There is no official statutory definition of litter but it is most commonly assumed to include materials that are improperly discarded.
-The four most common types of litter found in 2014/15 were: smokers’ materials; confectionery packs; non-alcoholic drinks related litter and fast food related litter.
-This Briefing Paper outlines how litter is monitored and what trends can be drawn from the surveys that have been undertaken.
-National trends are considered, as well as regional comparisons and littering according to land use and litter type.
+The four most littered items found in 2014/15 were: smokers’ materials; confectionery packs; non-alcoholic drinks related litter and fast food related litter.

-The Department for Environment Food and Rural Affairs takes the policy lead on litter, but the Department for Communities and Local Government also plays a role since the responsibility for clear up and financial cost of litter is primarily borne by local councils.
-The Department for Transport also plays a role through its executive agency, the Highways Agency.
+The Department for Environment Food and Rural Affairs (Defra) takes the policy lead on litter, but the Department for Communities and Local Government also plays a role since the responsibility for clear up and financial cost of litter is primarily borne by local councils.
+The Department for Transport also plays a role through the government company, Highways England (formerly the Highways Agency).

 Commons Briefing papers SN06984

 Author: Sara Priestley